mnr/writing-wip/dimensions_living_book/Bingo.md

 You might think I am kidding about bingo caller certification.
 I am not.
 Depending on location, you may be required to take a class, pass a test, and/or annually renew your license.
 Search the internet for *bingo certification* for details.
 :::

 To start, the caller draws one ball from a bucket of 75 and announces the letter/number combination ("G-48.
-That's GEE...FOUR...EIGHT), then---and this is important---places the ball in the correct place in a master matrix.
+That's GEE...FOUR...EIGHT), then---and this is important---places that ball in a master matrix.
 With the ball safely in place, the caller repeats the process.
-The master matrix is an easy way to confirm which numbers have been called.
-Which is really important when someone calls...
+The matrix is an easy way to confirm which numbers have been called.
+Which is important when someone calls...

 **BINGO!**